phonegap/workshop-plugins/lesson4.md

 <!--## Demo - Data Passing
 TODO: are we showing this plugin - https://github.com/purplecabbage/phonegap-plugin-sidebar -->

-### Bonus Exercise
+### Extra Credit
 Update your plugin signature to pass additional parameters and code handling on the native side for them using the information learned thus far.

 <!-- Add plugin validation? -->